alucebur/alucebur.github.io/_posts/2019-07-10-Fixed-background-in-tkinter.md

 tags: [Tkinter]
 ---
 Past week I joined Python Discord group and started lurking around.
-One user (hi Sham!) posted a chunk of code using tkinter module, and I got interested since I had been working with it recently, so I set a new virtual environment, installed tkinter and pillow on it, and got to work.
+One user (hi Sham!) posted a chunk of code using tkinter module in one of the help channels requesting some assistance, and I got interested since I had been working with it recently, so I set a new virtual environment, installed tkinter and pillow on it, and got to work.

 We needed a window with a background image and many buttons, so many that we had to scroll down to see them all.